-The results offer a specific explanation of the lower labor market participation of women, the salary gap that is observed in the labor market due to unpaid care work commitments, and it also shows the reduction in overall welfare suffered by the female sector of the society due to both: the lower income levels and the higher costs from family commitments.
-The results obtained also show that the effects of unpaid care work commitments cannot be avoided.
-And since they are indispensable for the wellbeing of the society, the only possible way to diminish the discrimination against women and to attain a more gender balanced labor market is to induce men to commit to take family responsabilities.
+The results offer a specific explanation of the lower labor market participation of women, of the salary gap that is observed in the labor market due to unpaid care work commitments, and it also shows the reduction in overall welfare suffered by the female sector of the society due to both: the lower income levels and the higher costs from family commitments.
+The results obtained also imply that the effects of unpaid care work commitments cannot be avoided.
+And since they are indispensable for the wellbeing of the society, the only possible way to diminish the discrimination against women and to attain a more gender balanced labor market is to induce men to commit to take family responsibilities.

 The next section introduces the formal model.
 Section 3 describes the optimal individual choices of labor participation.
-Section 4 analyzes the effects of discrimination in the society.
-Section 5 compares the effects of discrimination between two sections of the society: female and male.
-Finally, section 6 contains some concluding remarks.
+Section 4 analyzes the effects of discrimination in the society and compares the effects of discrimination between two sections of the society: female and male.
+Section 5 offers a discussion of the implications of the results which includes some policy implications derived from the analysis of the formal model.
+Finally, section 6 contains some concluding remarks and possible extensions.